Home » English » Pronouns, Types, Rules & Examples

 2. When two or more singular nouns are joined by ‘And’ the Pronoun for them always in the plural number.

-Ex.- Mohan and Sohan have lost his books.
+Ex.- Mohan and Sohan have lost their books.
 (Incorrect)

 Mohan and Sohan have lost their books.
 (Correct)